(see also Shock and Fluid Resuscitation.)

 Many patients with severe sepsis develop relative adrenal insufficiency (ie, normal or slightly elevated baseline cortisol levels that do not increase significantly in response to further stress or exogenous ACTH).
 Adrenal function may be tested by measuring serum cortisol at 8 AM; a level < 5 mg/dL is inadequate.
 Alternatively, cortisol can be measured before and after injection of 250 mcg of synthetic ACTH; a rise of < 9 mcg/dL is considered insufficient.
 However, in refractory septic shock, no cortisol testing is required before starting corticosteroid therapy.

-Hemodynamic measurements with a central venous or pulmonary artery catheter (see Shock) can be used when the specific type of shock is unclear or when large fluid volumes (eg, > 4 to 5 L 0.9% saline over 6 to 8 h) are needed.
+Hemodynamic measurements with a central venous or pulmonary artery catheter (see Procedure) can be used when the specific type of shock is unclear or when large fluid volumes (eg, > 4 to 5 L 0.9% saline over 6 to 8 h) are needed.
 Bedside echocardiography in the ICU is a practical and noninvasive alternative method of hemodynamic monitoring.
 In septic shock, cardiac output is increased and peripheral vascular resistance is decreased, whereas in other forms of shock (see Etiology and Classification), cardiac output is typically decreased and peripheral resistance is increased.
 Neither CVP nor pulmonary artery occlusive pressure (PAOP) is likely to be abnormal in septic shock, unlike in hypovolemic, obstructive, or cardiogenic shock.

 Overall mortality in patients with septic shock is decreasing and now averages 30 to 40% (range 10 to 90%, depending on patient characteristics).
 Poor outcomes often follow failure to institute early aggressive therapy (eg, within 6 h of suspected diagnosis).
 Once severe lactic acidosis with decompensated metabolic acidosis becomes established, especially in conjunction with multiorgan failure, septic shock is likely to be irreversible and fatal.